TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 [/ui-tab]
 [ui-tab title="Course Connections"]

-Key to successful online learning is a connection between the instructor and learners, learners and the course content, and between learners and their peers.
+Online courses at Trinity Western University are designed so learners can make meaningful connections in their learning journey.
+This  involves connections between the instructor and learners, learners and the course content, and between learners and their peers.

 ![](courseconnections.png)

 <!--